London International Airport - Wikipedia

 London Airport, 1929–1942

-In January 1927 the City of London selected a site for an airfield at Lambeth, Ontario near 42°55′00″N 081°17′00″W / 42.91667°N 81.28333°W / 42.91667; -81.28333 (London Airport 1929); the adjacent section of Wonderland Road to the east between Southdale and Exeter was named Airport Road up through 1989 when the town of Westminster was established and all rural roads were named by the town.
-A group of local businessmen acquired the site in 1928 and by 3 May 1929 an airport license was issued to London Airport Ltd.[6] The London Flying Club was formed in 1928 and became a tenant of the new airport.[note 1]
+In January 1927 the City of London selected a site for an airfield at Lambeth, Ontario near 42°55′00″N 081°17′00″W / 42.91667°N 81.28333°W / 42.91667; -81.28333 (London Airport 1929); the adjacent road to the east between Southdale and Exeter was known as Airport Road up through 1989.
+(The town of Westminster was established in 1989, all rural roads were named by the town, and Airport Road was renamed as Wonderland Road, with which it was aligned since 1971.)
+A group of local businessmen acquired the site in 1928 and by 3 May 1929 an airport license was issued to London Airport Ltd.[7] The London Flying Club was formed in 1928 and became a tenant of the new airport.[note 1]
 The airfield was used for flying instruction, private aviation, and for air mail.
 By 1933 it had become too small for some commercial aircraft.

 The London Flying Club continued to use the Lambeth airfield until 7 August 1942.